It Happened One Night, 1934, Columbia Pictures. Starring Clark Gable, Claudette Colbert. Directed by Frank Capra. B&W, 105 minutes.

 Both Colbert and Gable were said to have been reluctant to star in the film, but contractual agreements brought about the pairing.
 Colbert, after shooting was completed, told friends she’d just finished “the worst picture in the world.”
 At the time, Columbia Pictures was best known for B-movies, and for other studios to lend their stars to Columbia was generally a punishment or a desperate move in bargaining.

-Colbert did not expect to win the Oscar and didn’t plan to attend the ceremony.
-She was at the train station when studio representatives arrived to “drag her to the awards” if necessary, by orders of producer Harry Cohn, who’d learned she would, in fact, win the award that night (winners were announced prior to the ceremony at that time).
-She arrived in time to accept her award and returned to the train station later that evening, where the train is said to have been held for her.
-Clearly, a different era.
+Reportedly, Colbert did not expect to win the Oscar and didn’t plan to attend the ceremony.
+She was at the train station when studio representatives arrived to “drag her to the awards” if necessary, by orders of producer Harry Cohn, who’d learned she would, in fact, win that night (winners were announced prior to the ceremony at that time).
+She arrived just in time to accept her award, and turned around to return to her waiting train.

 The film has been remade countless times in countless ways, including a variation that is substantially different in tone and ending than It Happened One Night, but parallels with the concept of the dissatisfied, well-off young woman who runs from her situation straight into the arms of the errant reporter, and that is Roman Holiday.
 A good director with the right writer can take a strong idea and make a movie that is right for the times, classic for the ages, and different from what’s been done before.
 Both films should be on the must-seen list of all classic film fans.